Frequently Asked Questions

 What if we are dissatisfied with your services?

-As your counselor, Jaclyn will conduct herself in a manner consistent with the professional and ethical standards of the Licensed Professional Counselor Act.
-If you are dissatisfied with something she is doing, please discuss your concerns with her immediately.
-If for any reason you and Jaclyn cannot resolve your concerns, you may contact the Texas State Board of Licensed Professional Counselors at (512) 834-6658 or 1-800-942-5540.
+As licensed counselors and social workers, we will conduct ourselves in a manner consistent with the professional and ethical standards of our professional boards.
+If you are dissatisfied with something your therapist is doing, please discuss your concerns with them immediately.
+If for any reason you and your therapist cannot resolve your concerns, you may contact the Texas State Board of Licensed Professional Counselors at 1-800-942-5540 or the Texas State Board of Social Work Examiners at 1-800-942-5540.